Property Rights of Unmarried Couples in Spokane, Washington: Addressing Your Legal Interests

 When unmarried Spokane couples separate, we assist with:

-- Property Inventory and Valuation: Comprehensive identification and appraisal of all shared and individual assets
+- Property Inventory and Valuation: Identification and appraisal of shared and individual assets

-- Equitable Distribution Advocacy: Application of Washington's committed intimate relationship doctrine to achieve fair division
+- Equitable Distribution Advocacy: Application of Washington's committed intimate relationship doctrine to address division

-- Separate Property Protection: Safeguarding assets clearly established as individually owned
+- Separate Property Considerations: Addressing assets established as individually owned

 - Negotiated Settlements: Facilitation of property division without court intervention